SlowsieNT/dbtools/README.md

 DB::NewConnect("dbname", null, "password");
 // only after NewConnect you are able to use tables

-// what if I don't want to use mysqli???
+// what if I don't want to use mysql???
 // then use NewDsnConnect DB::NewDsnConnect("sqlite:dir/mytest.db");
 ?>